 Who wears orthotics?

-PostureFit supply orthotics insoles in a variety of styles to meet our clients needs, footwear requirements, budgets and personal choice.
-These include simple heel cushions, off the shelf devices and our flag ship product – Phits 3D Printed orthotics
+PostureFit supply orthotic insoles in a variety of fits and styles to meet our client’s needs.
+Your personal requirements will be met by choosing the right device for you and your condition.
+Your personal needs can include simple heel cushions, off the shelf devices and our flag ship product – Phits 3D Printed orthotics are bespoke to you.

-Phits 3D printed foot orthotics are industry leading and are using the very latest technology.
-PostureFit Phits orthotics are used to effectively treat pain and injuries of our clients in these specific areas:
+Phits 3D printed orthotics are made using the very latest foot pressure technology.
+PostureFit prescribe Phits orthotics to effectively treat pain and injuries of our clients in these specific areas:

-Foot orthoses may also be used in conjunction with properly fitted footwear in the prevention of foot ulcers in the at-risk diabetic foot.
-PostureFit orthotic fitting services first ensure optimum function of the foot so that the finished device provides the optimum comfort and function.
+DIABETES – Foot orthoses can be used in the prevention of foot ulcers for high risk diabetic feet.
+PostureFit orthotic fitting services start by optimising function of the feet to ensure the finished device provides the best comfort and function.

-Prior to orthotics being prescribed PostureFit will undertake a full body bio-mechanical assessment along with muscle and joint screening, to identify any underlying condition which may be contributing to your specific issue.
-During the assessment Footscan analytical software will be used to look at the fine detail of your stance and walking pattern.
+Before orthotics are prescribed PostureFit will carry out a full body bio-mechanical assessment, which includes screening muscle and joints.
+This will identify any underlying conditions and can find other things contributing to your specific problems.
+During your assessment Footscan analytical software will be used to look at the detail of your standing foot pressure and walking pattern.